- Start date: 1 July 2019

 - Mainstream unions rely more frequently on legal challenges, while unofficial unions rely more frequently on strike actions.

-Still at an early stage, the Leeds Index aims to develop a comprehensive database and online interactive map, as a shared resource for activists, unions, researchers, and policy-makers.
-The interactive map will be searchable and enables to visualise the spread of platform labour protest across time and space.
+The Leeds Index aims offers a comprehensive database and online interactive map, as a shared resource for activists, unions, researchers, and policy-makers.
+The interactive map is searchable and enables to visualise the spread of platform labour protest across time and space.